 If your mortgage is proving too expensive, one option is to refinance the loan for better terms.
 While it is tempting to sign on to a lower interest rate, don’t forget to take into account the fees – and to calculate both sides of the ledger to determine if your refinancing makes overall sense.

 Refinancing involves a new lender (or your existing lender) agreeing to pay off your old mortgage, in exchange for a new mortgage at a lower rate.

-Consider the fact that this is a period of historically low interest rates.
-You’ve seen those rates of around 4% being offered by lenders?
-Until 2010, the idea of a home loan being offered at less than 5% was laughable.
-Before 2000, anything under 8% was unthinkable.
-And from 1979 to 1990, the annual interest rate on a 30-year fixed-rate mortgage never dipped below 10%.1
+This is a period of historically low interest rates.
+Until 2010, the idea of a home loan being offered at less than 5% was unlikely.
+Before 2000, anything under 8% was almost impossible.
+And from 1979 to 1990, the annual interest rate on a 30-year fixed-rate mortgage never dipped below 10%.

 If you signed on a home loan at any time before 2011, you likely did so at a significantly higher rate than those offered today.
 If, for example, you signed in 2007 when the average 30-year loan was 6.34%, and you now refinance at the current average- around 4.1%- this would translate to monthly savings of around $450 on your payments.

 What Are the Risks?